Riccass20/Test/README.md

 # Test
-Testing ability to share repository
+Testing ability to share repository with both kmoney and Jcash